chaoss/website/CHAOSScon/2022EU/event-details.md

 This event is co-located with the Open Source Summit EU, and the Linux Foundation offers [Diversity Access and Need-Based Scholarship Tickets](https://events.linuxfoundation.org/open-source-summit-europe/attend/scholarships/#scholarships).
 CHAOSS and The LF also provide support in terms of [travel funding for those who are in need](https://events.linuxfoundation.org/open-source-summit-europe/attend/travel-funding/).
 Additionally, CHAOSScon will be livestreamed for free to virtual participants.

-With regard to family friendliness, The Linux Foundatiion provides:
+With regard to family friendliness, The Linux Foundation provides:
 - [on-site childcare at the venue](https://events.linuxfoundation.org/open-source-summit-europe/attend/child-care/)
 - [on-site nursing room at the venue](https://events.linuxfoundation.org/open-source-summit-europe/attend/child-care/)
 - [family friendly social events, including a boat tour, 5K Fun Run, and a tea bus tour](https://events.linuxfoundation.org/open-source-summit-europe/features/onsite-activities/)